 Using a Net to Catch Fish

 The other way of catching the wolf fish is with a net.
 Here on our farm, we have many different sizes, dating from the time we were commercially rearing tilapia.
 When we put the net out to catch tilapia, we usually get traira in there as well.
-This can be problematic, as the normal way of removing a fish from a net is pull them out headfirst.
+This can be problematic, as the normal way of removing a fish from a net is to pull them out headfirst.
 This is done by inserting the thumb into the mouth with the forefinger in the gills.
 This is impossible with the traira because of its teeth and willingness to bite.
 That's why we usually kill them before removing them from the net.
 If they aren't killed quickly they twist and turn and tangle themselves in the net making it more difficult to remove them even if they are dead.

 As you can see from the photo, when we net, we pull out a variety of fish including peacock bass, Oscars, and the wolf fish.